 You’ll need to start with an assessment of applications you currently use to run your business.
 From there, analyze which fit into the cloud model(s) you’re looking at.
 Assess which cloud models work best for each application: public, private, hybrid, and which deployment model fits best: IaaS, PaaS, SaaS.

 Some applications traditionally run in-house may lend themselves well to being ported to SaaS.
 Traditional enterprise apps may be well-suited to public or private IaaS.
 Lastly, home-grown, custom apps may gain great benefits from being restructured onto PaaS solutions, in-house or with a provider.
 Not every application has the same requirements or characteristics, therefore they will not all gain the best results in the same deployment model.

 Cloud models offer a great deal of benefit in terms of cost, scalability and global delivery, but not all are created equal.
 In the same way, your applications are not created equal.
 Taking the time, and engaging the right expertise, to decide which application gets deployed where, up front, is key to success in the cloud.

 This post is not intended as an endorsement for any of the vendors/products mentioned.
-All companies are used for example purposes only.Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines, starting with server and network administration.
+All companies are used for example purposes only.Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
 From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio